superlistapp/super_native_extensions/super_context_menu/README.md

 ## Getting started

 `super_context_menu` uses Rust internally to implement low-level platform specific functionality.
-Rather than shipping prebuilt binaries with the plugin, Rust build is seamlessly integrated into the Flutter build process.

-To use `super_context_menu`, you will need to install Rust:
+If you don't have Rust installed, the plugin will automatically download precompiled binaries for target platform.

+If you want to have the Rust code compiled from source instead, you can install Rust through [rustup](https://rustup.rs/).
+The presence of rustup will be detected during build automatically.

 For macOS or Linux, execute the following command in Terminal.
 ```bash